CIFASIS/QuickFuzz/README.md

 ...
 ```

 We found a crash.
-We can inspect it manually to verify it is a null pointer derreference:
+We can inspect it manually to verify it is a null pointer issue:

 ```
 $ ./gif2webp outdir/QuickFuzz.68419739009.4481.3692945303624111961.1.gif